-The original harbour station was opened in 1850, following the purchase of Folkestone Harbour in 1843 by the South Eastern Railway Company from the bankrupt Folkestone Harbour Company.
-A branch line had been laid down the steep slope from Folkestone Junction Station above the town, and across the harbour viaduct, to meet boats heading off to Boulogne and Calais.
-This was the world’s first international timetabled rail-sea-rail service, linking London to Paris in 12 1/2 hours (including 1hr 45mins at sea) – a time that would be quickly cut down – waving passengers off on grand tours of the continent and exotic journeys on the Orient Express, and greeting new arrivals to Britain.
+The history of Folkestone Harbour’s Station starts in 1850 when it was opened.
+The South Eastern Railway Company had bought Folkestone Harbour in 1943 from the bankrupt Folkestone Harbour Company.
+A branch line had been laid down the steep slope from Folkestone Junction Station above the town.
+This crossed the harbour viaduct to meet boats heading off to Boulogne and Calais.
+This was an historic moment.
+It created the world’s first international timetabled rail-sea-rail service, linking London to Paris in 12 1/2 hours.
+The sea crossing of 1 hour 45 minutes is included.
+The journey time would soon be cut down as transport improved.
+Passengers left Folkestone for grand tours of the continent and exotic journeys on the Orient Express.
+New arrivals to Britain were welcomed.
 It was also a hub of trade with goods such as coal, gold and wine passing through.

-Major reconfiguration of the harbour in the 1890s, including the extension of the Harbour Arm pier to accommodate larger boats in deeper water, saw the construction of a new station, one that followed the tight curve of the tracks as they ran along the quayside and into the dock area.
-Sometimes referred to as ‘Platform 3’, it was linked to the existing station by a footbridge.
+Major reconfiguration of the harbour in the 1890s saw the construction of a new station.
+It was tightly curved around the quayside into the dock area.
+Building works also included the extension of the Harbour Arm pier to accommodate larger boats in deeper water.
+Across ‘Platform 3’ there was a footbridge that linked the docks to the existing station.
 In 1900 around 200,000 passengers used Folkestone Harbour; this number had already grown to around half a million a year by 1911.

 During the First World War, the station was given over to use for troops and supporting freight.
-So many soldiers left from Folkestone Harbour that it became known as the ‘gateway to the trenches’ – an estimated 9,253,652 British officers and men, 537,523 allied troops, and 846, 919 Red Cross and other workers passed through, and more than one million tonnes of freight.
+So many soldiers left from Folkestone Harbour that it became known as the ‘gateway to the trenches’.
+An estimated 9,253,652 British officers and men, 537,523 allied troops, and 846, 919 Red Cross and other workers passed through.
+More than one million tonnes of freight was also processed.
 A visitors’ book kept by the Harbour Arm’s Mole Cafe, which served teas to those soldiers and statesmen about to board boats to the Front, records the signatures of 42,000 men and women – including Winston Churchill and Arthur Conan Doyle.
 Folkestone also welcomed around 116,000 Belgian refugees, approximately 15,000 staying in the town.